Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 \subsection{Lower Bound: Lagrangian Problem Decomposition}

 At each iteration of the subgradient optimization, $Z_{\text{D}}(\varepsilon,\bm{\lambda}^k)$ is computed.
-By relaxing the complicating constraints [Constraints~\eqref{eq:c3}], which are also the linking constraints, we observe that Problem~\LR can be decomposed into two subproblems based on the variable type, $\bm{\varphi}$ and $\bm{y}$.
+By relaxing the complicating constraints [Constraints~\eqref{eq:c3}], which are also the linking constraints, we observe that Problem~\LR can be decomposed into two subproblems based on the variable types, $\bm{\varphi}$ and $\bm{y}$: \LRo, an assignment problem with a side constraint, and \LRt, an unconstrained binary integer linear program. \hypertarget{(LR1)}{} \hypertarget{(LR2)}{}